-The UCLA School of Theater, Film and Television (TFT) is a world renown creative force whose students, faculty, and alumni not only showcase their art globally at premier festivals and research conferences, but win awards that span every medium, platform and discipline.
-The world looks to TFT for talent, thought leadership, and cutting-edge research.
+The UCLA School of Theater, Film and Television (UCLA TFT) is a world renown creative force whose students, faculty, and alumni not only showcase their art globally at premier festivals and research conferences, but win awards that span every medium, platform and discipline.
+The world looks to our School for talent, thought leadership and cutting-edge research.

 The School began at UCLA as the Theater Arts Department in 1947.
 William Melnitz, a German theater director émigré who had worked with the legendary Max Reinhardt, became its chair.
 In 1961, the department was renamed the UCLA College of Fine Arts.
 Melnitz became the founding dean, with drama critic and film producer Kenneth Macgowan named as chair of its Department of Theater Arts.
 For its first two years the department offered undergraduate study across three divisions: Theater, Motion Pictures, and Radio.
 Developed in cooperation with the Academy of Motion Picture Arts and Sciences, the four major radio broadcasting networks in Hollywood, and the Associated Committee on Television, this arrangement marked the first time a leading university had brought together these distinct subjects under a single administration.
 It remains groundbreaking.

 Melnitz spearheaded the building plan that enabled the College of Fine Arts to grow quickly in stature and move each of its two departments into separate facilities.
 In 1963, Theater took up residence in Macgowan Hall, and in 1967 the Department of Motion Pictures, Television and Radio moved into Melnitz Hall.
 Gradually, the departments became more specialized across disciplinary lines in educational, research, and production activities.